-A land of paradise and fire, Hawaii has long drawn inquisitive travellers, tourists and holidaymakers to its shores; enticed by a landscape one might find in Joules Verne’s Journey to the Centre of the Earth.
+A land of paradise and fire, Hawaii has long drawn inquisitive travelers, tourists and holidaymakers to its shores; enticed by a landscape one might find in Joules Verne’s Journey to the Centre of the Earth.
 It’s a dramatically diverse island archipelago – the most remotely inhabited of its kind in the world.

 And inhabited it is, with an ancient ecosystem that’s been bubbling for thousands of years, an abundance of exotic flora and fauna, and a native population that will have you conjuring up images of grass skirts, rum drinks and coconuts.
 People flock each year to hotels, hostels and houses for rent in Hawaii, keen to immerse themselves in the island’s colorful, natural environment and vibrant culture – but what’s it really like?
 We take a look at who you might be sharing your island paradise with.

 The indigenous tribes of the islands are the descendants of Polynesian peoples, who possibly arrived here during the 4th century.
 Today, there are some 400,000 inhabitants who classify themselves as “native Hawaiian, with many still living in the capital, Honolulu.
 Many still speak the local lingo too – in spite of English being the primary language which was ordered to be taught by law in the 1800s.